-Paper and cardboard is taken to our Fleet Street Depot until Saica Natur comes to collect it in bulk.
-It is transported to their paper mill in Carrington, Manchester where it is recycled into new paper and cardboard products.
+Paper and cardboard is taken to our depot until Saica Natur comes to collect it in bulk.
+It is transported to their paper mill in Manchester where it is recycled into new paper and cardboard products.

 Mixed Recycling - Glass Bottles and Jars/Plastic Bottles/Cans

-Mixed recycling is stored at our Fleet Street Depot until Viridor comes to collect it.
-It is then transported to the Material Recycling Facility at Farington Waste Technology Park near Leyland where the material is separated into four parts: glass, plastic bottles, aluminium cans and steel cans.
+Mixed recycling is stored at our depot until Viridor comes to collect it.
+It is then transported to the Material Recycling Facility in Leyland where the material is separated into four parts: glass, plastic bottles, aluminium cans and steel cans.

-After the metals have been extracted, the glass and plastic bottles are crushed in giant rubber rollers.
-Broken glass is then filtered through a glass screen which is like a giant sieve and separates the large and small pieces.
-The large pieces of glass go for further sorting to ensure all contamination is removed (e.g. ceramics) and is then sent to the UK glass remelt industry to make new glass bottles and jars.
-The smaller pieces of glass tend to go for use in the UK aggregates industry, for use in things such as road surfacing.
+After the metals have been removed, the glass and plastic bottles are crushed in giant rubber rollers.
+Broken glass is then filtered through a glass screen that separates the large and small pieces.
+The large pieces of glass go for further sorting to ensure all contamination is removed and is then sent to the UK glass remelt industry to make new glass bottles and jars.
+The smaller pieces of glass tend to go for use in things such as road surfacing.

 The remaining plastic bottles are then fed through the optical sorter which is able to separate one type of plastic bottle from another.
 It does this by shining light onto the plastic bottles as they pass along a conveyor belt and sorting them depending on the unique pattern of light they generate.

-The two main types of plastics are HDPE and PET.
+The two main types of plastics are HDPE (High-density polyethylene) and PET (Polyethylene terephthalate).
 All HDPE goes to a local reprocessing facility where it is washed, compounded and formed into pellets.
 It is then sold on to various UK markets but mainly to manufacture pipe products.

 The PET is washed, flaked and colour separated.
 This material then goes to other markets predominantly packaging to produce 'clam shells', blister packs and food packaging such as salad trays.
 Other uses are fibre manufacture which is used in products such as duvets, pillows etc or geotextiles used for reinforcement or car roof lining.